pingcap/docs-cn/dm/dm-daily-check.md

 ---
-title: Daily Check
+title: Daily Check for TiDB Data Migration
 summary: Learn about the daily check of TiDB Data Migration (DM).
 aliases: ['/docs/tidb-data-migration/dev/daily-check/']
 ---

-# Daily Check
+# Daily Check for TiDB Data Migration

 This document summarizes how to perform a daily check on TiDB Data Migration (DM).